MicGuard

 --subscribe mic.shield mouse.exited mouse.exited.global

-# Request current status from MicGuard
+# Request current status so bar populates immediately on (re)start

-mic-guard ping 2>/dev/null &
+mic-guard -q ping 2>/dev/null &

 Key points: